google/go-safeweb/README.md

 developer scenario.
 This would have left us with limited options of creating safe-by-default HTTP servers.

+#### NG3: Features That Are Not Security Critical

+Go Safe Web aims to help you create a secure-by-default Go HTTP server and nothing more.
+Features that are not security critical will not be added.
+Focusing solely on security allows us to maintain high compatibility with the standard library and makes adoption easier.

 ## Security Vulnerabilities and Mitigations

 On a high level, we plan to address, or provide the needed infrastructure to